Fairview Mall: History

 In 2009, retailers Bath & Body Works, Forever 21, Sephora, Hollister Co., and Zara opened within the mall.
 The facade along Sheppard Avenue received a complete facelift by the end of 2009.
 During that time, work on Fairview Mall's new "dining experience" area was undertaken.
 The Rainbow Cinema had originally been an older style Cineplex theatre.

 The Sears store closed in late 2017 as part of the liquidation of Sears' Canadian operations.
-In 2019, Cadillac Fairview announced the expansion of the mall which includes adding a row of restaurants, a Sears box redevelopment, a renovation of the existing mall, and a new pedestrian access to the TTC.
-It is expected to be completed in 2023.
-Part of the Sears space will be occupied by T & T Supermarket beginning in 2022.
+On March 27, 2019, Cadillac Fairview announced the expansion of the mall that included adding a row of restaurants, a Sears box redevelopment, a renovation of the existing mall, and new pedestrian access to the TTC, which was completed in 2023.
+The T&T Supermarket, which is located on the lower level of the former Sears space, opened on May 18, 2023.

-Ivanhoé Cambridge's 50% interest in the mall was purchased by an entity named 404 & Sheppard LP in 2018.
+Ivanhoé Cambridge's 50% interest in the mall was purchased by 404 & Sheppard LP in 2018.
 It was later revealed that the entity was acting on behalf of investment funds overseen by TD Greystone Asset Management.